ZenitH-AT/nvidia-update/README.md

 ## Requirements / Dependencies

-A supported archiver (7-Zip or WinRAR) is needed to extract the drivers.
+A supported archiver (7-Zip or WinRAR) is required to extract driver files.

 ## How does the script check for the latest driver version?